psyKressX/fade-carousel/README.md

 # what is this?

-Malleable fader Carousel, pass children inside as shown in example below, set the delay prop (`default to 8000ms`) to set timeout delay and use the divStyle prop to shape carousel.
+Malleable fader Carousel, pass children inside as shown in example below, set the delay prop (`default to 8000ms`) to set timeout delay, use the divStyle prop to shape carousel, as of version 1.1.0 there are 2 mode options that can be passed through the `mode` prop, `"fade"` or `"slide"`, default to fade, slide option shown in example.

 # Installation